fangq/mcx/mcxlab/README.txt

                        '0': this face is not used to detector photons '1': this face is used to capture photons (if output detphoton) see <demo_bc_det.m>
-       cfg.isnormalized:[1]-normalize the output fluence to unitary source, 0-no reflection cfg.isspecular: 1-calculate specular reflection if source is outside, [0] no specular reflection cfg.maxgate:    the num of time-gates per simulation cfg.minenergy:  terminate photon when weight less than this level (float) [0.0]
+       cfg.isnormalized:[1]-normalize the output fluence to unitary source, 0-no reflection. setting isnormalized to 2 in the replay mode builds the Jacobian with Born approximation instead of the default Rytov approximation cfg.isspecular: 1-calculate specular reflection if source is outside, [0] no specular reflection cfg.maxgate:    the num of time-gates per simulation cfg.minenergy:  terminate photon when weight less than this level (float) [0.0]